emilianoyoung/ai/_posts/_archive/2019-12-07-chinas-self-driving-robotaxi-hits-the-road.md

 related:
   - title: "Artificial Stupidity Could Be The Crux To AI And Achieving True Self-Driving Cars"
-    excerpt: "Overall, driverless cars to-date are akin to a novice teenage ... s AI is closer to the Artificial Stupidity side of things than it is to the true Artificial Intelligence side of things.
-If there is a duality of intelligence and stupidity in humans ..."
+    excerpt: "These are self-driving cars that have an AI system doing the driving ... has the capabilities of overall human reasoning (many refer to such AI as Artificial General Intelligence or AGI).
+As such, some would suggest that today’s AI is closer to the ..."
     publishedDateTime: 2019-12-08T15:55:00Z
     sourceUrl: https://www.forbes.com/sites/lanceeliot/2019/12/08/artificial-stupidity-could-be-the-crux-to-ai-and-achieving-true-self-driving-cars/
     ampUrl: https://www.forbes.com/sites/lanceeliot/2019/12/08/artificial-stupidity-could-be-the-crux-to-ai-and-achieving-true-self-driving-cars/amp/